Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

 Start the Process
 ~~~~~~~~~~~~~~~~~

 The last thing to do is to start the Process.
 We will start it using `Power Automate (Microsoft Flow) <https://flow.microsoft.com/>`_.
-You can check out `other options`_ as well.
+You can check out `other options <../../user-guide/processes/start-process.html>`_ as well.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/microsoft-flow.png
     :alt: create docx from template